THE FRIENDS OF DOWNHILLS PARK

 and a new rockery was built at the West Green Road entrance.

-A Park Forum has been established to involve all interested bodies in joined-up information exchange and decision making.
+A Park Forum was established to involve all interested bodies in joined-up information exchange and decision making.

-a management plan for the park was prepared, which will help to develop it the way users want, and is now brought up to date each year by the Council in consultation with the Friends and through the Downhills Park Forum.
+a management plan for the park was prepared, which will help to develop it the way users want, and should be brought up to date each year by the Council in consultation with the Friends.

 Haringey Council has obtained in 2006 and each following year the coveted Green Flag Award for the Park.

-this page of photos for recent improvements in the park (May
+Check this page of photos for 2009 improvements in

 The Friends have encouraged community events